PierreGCollins/CodeV/README.md

 ### 4. Define your custom GRIN material

 Open Code V and open the .lens file of the system where you wish to apply your UDG profile (or directly create a new optical system to test your routine).
 You first need to define a custom glass.
 Go to Lens -> Add Private Catalog Glass -> Gradient Index... .
-Give to the GRIN the name you want and choose User Defined as the type.
+Give to the GRIN the name you want (8 characters maximum) and choose User Defined as the type.
 The default step size should be enough for most applications, but by giving a smaller value you will have more accurate results, which also means longer computation time.
 Enter a line for all the wavelengths for which you have index data.
 The Index entry is your base index (brind variable in the source code).
 Then you enter the coefficients needed for the calculations of your UDG profile.
 Make sure to respect the order of your source code when you type them.
 Then click OK.

 Alternatively, you can enter your GRIN material through the command line like this: